Robinpig/Note/docs/CS/Java/JDK/Concurrency/Thread.md

   EventJavaMonitorWait event;

-  // check for a pending interrupt if (interruptible && Thread::is_interrupted(Self, true) && !HAS_PENDING_EXCEPTION) {
+  // check for a pending interrupt and ClearInterrupted if (interruptible && Thread::is_interrupted(Self, true) && !HAS_PENDING_EXCEPTION) {
     // post monitor waited event.
 Note that this is past-tense, we are done waiting. if (JvmtiExport::should_post_monitor_waited()) {